Roycemore School

 Roycemore School is an independent, nonsectarian, co-educational college preparatory school located in Evanston, Illinois serving students in pre-kindergarten through Grade 12.
 The school's current enrollment is approximately 240 students as of 2021.
-The school's old building is listed on the National Register of Historic Places.
+The school's former building is listed on the National Register of Historic Places.

-In 2022, for the state of Illinois, Niche ranked Roycemore School as the #1 most diverse private high school, the sixth-best private high school, and the fifth-best private K–12 school.
+In 2024, Niche ranked Roycemore School as the most diverse private high school, the 4th-best private high school, and the 3rd-best private K–12 school in the state of Illinois.
 The school currently has a six-to-one student-to-teacher ratio.